mdn/yari/testing/README.md

 them if none of the files that affect the tests have changed.

 One such example is the tests for the `kumascript` source code plus macros.
-Use this technique heartly to speed up the continuous integration.
+Use this technique heartily to speed up the continuous integration.

 ## Caveats